Climate Change

 In terms of transportation, the Government is aware that the use of our extensive and energy-efficient public transport system and the use of cleaner vehicles can help reduce greenhouse gas emissions.
 It is committed to further expanding and upgrading our public transport infrastructure with an emphasis on railways, and encouraging the use of cleaner vehicles.
 Going forward, we will facilitate walking as well as continue to provide a safe, efficient, reliable and environment-friendly transport system with multi-modal choices that meets the community’s needs.

 In recent years, the Government has been focusing on promoting new energy vehicles, as well as establishing ancillary facilities to accelerate the development of green transport in pursuit of zero-carbon transportation.
 The New Energy Transport Fund (NET Fund, formerly named Pilot Green Transport Fund) was set up by the Government in March 2011 to provide subsidies for transport operators and charitable / non-profit making organisations to test green innovative transport technologies.
 The scope was expanded in 2020 to support direct purchase of products of the technologies that have been proven relatively mature and suitable for local adoption.
 The NET Fund allocation is HK$1,100 million.
-The trials for electric commercial vehicles approved under the NET Fund include light goods vehicles, single-deck buses, double-deck buses, light buses, taxis, medium goods vehicles and motor cycles.
-In addition, they also include electric vessels and hybrid commercial vehicles, etc.
+The trials for electric commercial vehicles approved under the NET Fund include light goods vehicles, medium goods vehicles, heavy goods vehicles, single-deck buses, double-deck buses, light buses, taxis, motor cycles and special purpose vehicles.
+They also include electric vessels and hybrid commercial vehicles, etc.

 Adapting to Climate Change

-While Hong Kong has a strong foundation in climate adaptation, we are improving the internal knowledge-sharing and coordination framework to strengthen public sector infrastructure and works programmes.
-We will strengthen the urban fabric and slope safety.
-We will also integrate drainage and flood management projects with good landscaping so as to upgrade their amenity and biodiversity value.
-Furthermore, by reclaiming water, recycling grey water and harvesting rainwater plus implementing desalination, Hong Kong will increase its sources of water.
-We will implement suitable improvement works and formulate management measures for some coastal low-lying or windy locations in order of priority to cope with sea level rise, taking into account the latest development of climate change.
+While Hong Kong has a strong foundation in climate adaptation, we are improving the knowledge- sharing and coordination framework to strengthen Hong Kong’s overall climate resilience.
+We will continue to strengthen the urban fabric and slope safety.
+We have also been integrating drainage and flood management projects with good landscaping so as to upgrade their amenity and biodiversity value.
+To combat extreme heat, we actively promote urban forestry development and green buildings.
+Furthermore, by recycling treated sewage effluent and grey water and harvesting rainwater plus implementing desalination, Hong Kong has increased its sources of water.
+We have been implementing suitable improvement works and formulating management measures for some coastal low-lying or windy locations in order of priority to cope with sea level rise and storm surge increase, taking into account the latest development of climate change.

 The Paris Agreement recognises the critical importance of forests as carbon sinks and specifically calls for protection of forests, as well as maintenance of ecosystems.
 Enhancing ecosystems and appropriate landscaping in urban areas can help to deal with climate change.
 We will continue to protect and enhance the country parks, and have formulated a long-term programme to promote urban forestry and ecology, which will also help to cool the city as temperature rises as a result of climate change.